The Star Betelgeuse

 At near-infrared wavelengths, however, the rust-colored star is the brightest star in the sky.
 Its brightness, position, and color make this star visible to the casual observer even though it is approximately 640 light-years from Earth.

-Betelgeuse is one of the three stars that make up the Winter Triangle and can be seen rising in the east just after sunset at the beginning of January each year.
+Betelgeuse is one of the three stars that make up the Winter Triangle (shown below) and can be seen rising in the east just after sunset at the beginning of January each year.
 It is also visual to everyone (except at latitudes south of 82 degrees) between mid-September to mid-March, with the best observations in mid-December.

 - Distance to Earth: 642.5 light-years